 Lord Sidmouth, the Home Secretary, sent a letter of congratulations to the Manchester magistrates for the action they had taken.
 He also sent a letter to Lord Liverpool, the Prime Minister, arguing that the government needed to take firm action.
 This was supported by John Scott, 1st Earl of Eldon, the Lord Chancellor, who was of the clear opinion" that the meeting "was an overt act of treason".
 (2)

 When Parliament reassembled on 23rd November, 1819, Sidmouth announced details of what later became known as the Six Acts.
 The main objective of this legislation was the "curbing radical journals and meeting as well as the danger of armed insurrection".
 (3)

-(1) Training Prevention Act: A measure which made any person attending a gathering for the purpose of training or drilling liable to arrest.
-People found guilty of this offence could be transportated for seven years.
+(i) Training Prevention Act: A measure which made any person attending a gathering for the purpose of training or drilling liable to arrest.
+People found guilty of this offence could be transported for seven years.

-(5) The Basphemous and Seditious Libels Act: A measure which provided much stronger punishments, including banishment for publications judged to be blaspemous or sedtious.
+(v) The Basphemous and Seditious Libels Act: A measure which provided much stronger punishments, including banishment for publications judged to be blasphemous or seditious.